Alessandro1918/rubicksSolver/README.md

 ## :clipboard: Intro
 Shuffle a new Rubik's Cube, and watch the program try to fix it!
-By performing a Breadth First Search in the node tree of states, the returned answer will be for sure the shortest one!
+By performing a Breadth First Search in the node tree of cube states, the returned answer will be for sure the shortest one!

 ## :hammer_and_wrench: Requirements